isomerpages/pmo-nccs/media/speeches/_posts/2022-05-02-post-SM Speech Global Action for a More Sustainable World.md

 ---
 ***Global Action for a More Sustainable World***

-Her Excellency Annalena Baerbock,Foreign Minister of Germany Fellow Panel Members
+Her Excellency Annalena Baerbock, Foreign Minister of Germany Fellow Panel Members
 Distinguished Guests
 Ladies and Gentlemen